Question: Does using two condoms provide better pregnancy protection than just using one?

 Also, keep in mind that a male condom should NEVER be used at the same time as a female condom.
 When used as one’s only contraceptive method, female condoms are 79% to 95% effective.
 Like its male counterpart, the female condom reduces the risk of many sexually transmitted infections, including HIV.
 It functions as an extensive barrier that can protect the vagina, cervix and external genitalia.

-If nervous about relying only upon condoms, a female could explore the use of a back-up method.
+Perhaps it may be better to focus your thinking on WHY you would want to use two condoms.
+It seems that most people want to double bag condoms because they believe this equals better protection.
+If you are nervous about relying only upon condoms, you could explore the use of a back-up method.
 For excellent protection against pregnancy and STDs, consider using a condom along with a hormonal contraceptive method like:diaphragm or cervical cap.